Attan

-Attan (اتڼ) is a Pashtun dance.
+Attan (اتڼ /ps/) is a Pashtun dance.
 It is performed during weddings or other celebrations (engagements, weddings and informal gatherings).
 The Attan was conducted by Pashtuns in times of war such as the British occupation and the Pashtun resistance movement, when Pashtuns used the dance to instil confidence and energy among warriors readying to battle the colonisers.
 It is now considered the national dance of Afghanistan, popularly carried by other ethnic groups in Afghanistan as well as by the Pashtuns of Pakistan.